lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 oc env dc nameofyourapp -e MYSQL_USER=myuser -e MYSQL_PASSWORD=mypassword -e MYSQL_DATABASE=mydatabase -e MYSQL_SERVICE_HOST=<ip address> -e MYSQL_SERVICE_PORT=<portnumber>
 ```

-sidenote: the name of the variables can depend on you application.
+The database should be connected with the application now.

-oc status
+sidenote: the name of the variables can depend on the application.

 b.
 MongoDB